jeamy/asciisky/README.md

-# ASCII Sky - Moon Tracker
+# ASCII Sky - Celestial Tracker

-A simple web application that displays the current moon phase and position in ASCII art, specifically for Vienna, Austria.
+A web application that displays the current positions of celestial bodies (Sun, Moon, planets) in ASCII art, specifically for Vienna, Austria.

 ## Features

-- Real-time moon position tracking (altitude and azimuth)
+- Real-time tracking of celestial bodies (altitude and azimuth)
+- Display of objects above and below the horizon
-- Current moon phase visualization in ASCII art
+- Current moon phase visualization
+- Rise, set, and transit times for all celestial objects
+- Interactive object selection with detailed information dialog
-- Distance to moon calculation
+- Distance and magnitude information for all objects
 - Auto-updates every 30 seconds
 - Responsive design